Nizamiye Mosque

-The Nizamiye Masjid (مسجد النظامية), often called the Nizamiye Mosque, is a Sunni mosque, located in the city of Midrand, in Greater Johannesburg, in the province of Gauteng, South Africa.
+The Nizamiye Masjid (مسجد النظامية), (Turkish: Nizamiye Camii) often called the Nizamiye Mosque, is a Sunni mosque, located in the city of Midrand, in Greater Johannesburg, in the province of Gauteng, South Africa.

 It is often stated to be the largest mosque in the Southern Hemisphere, occupying less than two-thirds of a hectare in a 10 ha site.
 The plans for the mosque were originally designed in Turkey, but a South African architect adapted the design to South African building standards.
 Construction began in October 2009 and was completed in 2012.

 Origin

 Ali Katırcıoğlu, a Turkish businessman, planned to build Ottoman-styled architecture in places where it was absent.
 Failing to acquire a suitable location in the United States, the project was moved to South Africa.
 This move was advised by Fethullah Gulen.

 Work began on the project on 1 October 2009, and it was officially inaugurated by the South African President Jacob Zuma on 4 October 2012.
-The name of the mosque was inspired by the 11th century Nizamiye Madrasahs, a higher education institution system used in Baghdad and other parts of the Islamic world.
+The name of the mosque was inspired by the 11th-century Nizamiyyas, higher education institutions founded by Nizam al-Mulk in the Seljuk Empire.